Social & Community Development Internships in Auckland

 - Shadow professionals in the provision of support for people in crisis (e.g. provision of professional advice, assistance to access benefits and accommodation, etc.)

 If you have specific skills or would like to focus your internship on a particular area, please include details in your application.
-All interns wishing to fulfill academic requirements during this Social Work internship must outline their needs in advance.
-Particular requests are accommodated wherever possible, but are subject to availability.
+All interns wishing to fulfill academic requirements during this internship must outline their needs in advance.

 Approximately Monday to Friday, 9am - 5pm.

-Social Work interns learn from a qualified and experienced supervisor, and can be involved in:
+Social & Community Development interns learn from a qualified and experienced supervisor, and can be involved in:

 Working collectively on group projects, workshops and other with diverse people and children